 The outline of this paper is as follows.
 Section 2 specifies the optimisation space with the help of the UTF.
-The heuristic search algorithm is presented in section 3, before the experimental results is presented in section 4.
-Section 5 discusses related works.
-It is followed by some concluding remarks in section 6.
+The heuristic search algorithm and its experimental results are presented in section 3.
+Section 4 discusses related work.
+Section 5 briefly discusses the potential of using this algorithm to select good training examples for an instancebased learning optimisation approach.
+It is followed by some concluding remarks in section